Cars on Their Roofs near Valldemossa: A Wake-Up Call for Greater Safety on Mountain Curves

 The warning remains concrete: those who know the mountain roads are aware of their pitfalls.
 For everyone else, a simple rule that is quietly repeated on many slopes applies: keep your eyes open, downshift, and don't take the hairpins too fast.

 Update: Police are reviewing witness statements and possible video recordings.
-If evidence of systemic weaknesses emerges, the discussion about prompt technical improvements will gain momentum again.
+If evidence of systemic weaknesses emerges, the discussion about prompt technical improvements will gain momentum again; similar concerns have been raised in reports of three serious accidents in one night.
 Until then: drive carefully — the Tramuntana forgives little.

 Read, researched, and newly interpreted for you: Source